KHwong12/urban-data-palette-blog/content/about.md

 ### 1. Technical Article

-A learning note to explain the technical concepts like understanding format of YAML etc.
+Learning note to explain technical concepts like format of YAML etc. Similar to those ubiquitous posts you will see in software developers' blog.

 https://pjchender.blogspot.com/2015/03/cssmultiple-selectorsspace.html

 ### 2. Understanding GIS concepts

-Also learning note, yet focused on the theoretical concepts.
+Also learning notes, yet focused on the theoretical concepts.

 ### 3. Map Essays